PCOS, Pelvic Pain, and Physical Therapy

 #1 Eat whole foods.

-A balanced diet of whole, unprocessed foods can help to level out the other hormones in your body and keep you at a healthy weight, whatever that looks like for you.
+A balanced diet of whole, unprocessed foods can help to level out hormones in your body and keep you at a healthy weight (whatever that looks like for you.)
 Eating well is also important to manage insulin resistance.

 #2 Exercise often.

-Exercise and insulin absorption go hand-in-hand.
-Exercise can also help mitigate other complications of PCOS, like additional inflammation and weight gain.
+Insulin absorption and exercise go hand-in-hand.
+Working out can also help mitigate other complications of PCOS, like additional inflammation and weight gain.

 #3 Ditch the stress.